What does success mean to you?

 Webster defines success as simply “favorable or desired outcome,” granted it also goes on to include the attainment of wealth in the definition, but I think it’s evolved into that based on society’s view of success.

-The questions isn’t “what does success means to the world?”, the questions is “what does success mean to you?”
+The question isn’t “what does success means to the world?”, the question is “what does success mean to you?”

 So… what does it mean?
 Is it important?
 How important?

 “Try not to become a man of success but rather try to become a man of value.”Albert Einstein

 From a Biblical perspective, attaining wealth isn’t the ultimate goal, though it’s not a bad thing.

 Some of the greatest people from the Old Testament had great wealth.

 We may consider one Christian more successful than the other if he seems to be better at keeping the commandments of God.
 Oh I know we would never admit to that, but we do it – subconsciously if nothing else.

 I’m guilty of measuring myself up to other Christians.